 - 16. If we plan to make significant changes to established statistics' data collection systems, or we propose to make major changes in statistical methodology, definitions or categories for statistics, we will provide users with advance notice about the changes, explaining why the changes are being made. - 17.
-Our 2018-21 data strategy commits us to reviewing the data we request annually, introducing new data requirements and changes cautiously and infrequently, primarily to reduce burden on providers.
+We will review the data we request annually, introducing new data requirements and changes cautiously and infrequently, primarily to reduce burden on providers.
 We will consider collecting new or different data where it will improve our effectiveness in supporting students' interests. - 18.
 Where any OfS data release includes time series, we will normally use the most up-to-date data available at the time of release; therefore, time series figures may differ from previously published data releases.